 In spring 2020, Fishtank partnered with local company The Living Room Theatre to turn The Black Box into a theater hub in the West Bottoms neighborhood.
 Most recently, Fishtank presented Shows for Days, an autobiographical story of a man who got his start on the stage by wandering into his local company’s theater.

 We hope we’ve convinced you to try a small plate, small museum, small dog park or small theatre.
-Kansas City delivers big when it comes to small.
+Kansas City delivers big when it comes to small and tiny places.